apache/doris/docs/en/administrator-guide/config/fe_config.md

 Default：100M

-The above two parameters are the http v2 version, the web maximum upload file limit, the default is 100M, you can modify it according to your needs
+The above two parameters are the http v2 version, the web maximum upload file limit, the default is 100M, you can modify it according to your needs.

 ### frontend_address